Maniram294/Movie-recommendation-system-based-on-human-emotions/README.md

 ---

 ## References
+- **Emotions Detection**: This project uses the emotions dataset from Kaggle.
+You can access the dataset and additional information here: [Emotions Dataset](https://www.kaggle.com/code/shivambhardwaj0101/emotion-detection-fer-2013/)

-- **Movies Dataset**: This project uses the movies dataset from Kaggle.
+- **Movies Recommendation**: This project uses the movies dataset from Kaggle.
 You can access the dataset and additional information here: [Movies Dataset](https://www.kaggle.com/code/ibtesama/getting-started-with-a-movie-recommendation-system#Credits,-Genres-and-Keywords-Based-Recommender)

 ---